pnnl/NATIG/CONFIG.md

 ```

 2. gridlabd\_config.json: This file is used to define the points that can be interacted with during attacks or workflows.
+    1. In the example below, we can see that some of the points ids that could be targeted by an attacker attacking microgrid\_switch4 inlcude status, phase A, B and C, and current in A, B and C.
+    2. This file is also used to coordinate information between gridlabd and ns3.

 ```
 "endpoints": [